Jeekyx/angulurf/README.md

 # URF Madness
-Angular/Nodejs entry for the Riot API Challenge
+Angular/Nodejs entry for the Riot API Challenge.
+URF Madness isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

 # Description
 URF Madness is a website providing random and accurate facts about the URF games for each league in the game.